tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

       </tr>
       <tr>
         <td>&lt;Process Names&gt;_HSKBAK_FILE</td>
-        <td>This job deleted all backup pieces that have been successfully restored.
+        <td>This job deletes all backup pieces that have been successfully restored to the target on both source and target.
         </td>
       </tr>
 </table>